 Pondurance recently commissioned a study from Forrester Consulting to explore how SMBs are evolving their cybersecurity operations practices to protect their organizations and the people they serve.
 Part 1 of this blog series discusses some of the findings in Attackers Don’t Sleep, But Your Employees Need To as they relate to where SMBs are along the path to cybersecurity maturity.
 What I want to focus on here are the findings surfaced by the study that illuminate the truly monumental challenges these organizations face.

-Let’s take a look at the biggest issues facing the SMBs Forrester polled for this study as they try to maintain protection from cyberthreats:
+Let’s take a look at the biggest issues facing the SMBs that Forrester Consulting polled for this study as they try to maintain protection from cyberthreats:

-- 42% lack the skills and expertise necessary to maintain a strong security posture
+- 42% lacks the skills and expertise necessary to maintain a strong security posture

-- 38% note an increase in attacker sophistication as a major challenge
+- 38% notes an increase in attacker sophistication as a major challenge

-- 36% struggle to provide employees with the right security tools
+- 36% struggles to provide employees with the right security tools

-The study also notes that SMBs struggle with detection and response to endpoint, network and cloud-based threats.
-The risk is compounded by the fact that many significantly lack the resources, expertise and general bandwidth to focus on strategic activities like developing plans and playbooks and conducting thorough post-breach investigations.
-Worst of all, many of them are not even monitoring their environments around the clock.
-SMBs aren’t quite as bad off as “guy changing all his passwords in the middle of the night”, but this is a little too close for comfort.
+The study also notes that SMBs struggle with detection and response to endpoint, network, and cloud-based threats.
+The risk is compounded by the fact that many significantly lack the resources, expertise, and general bandwidth to focus on strategic activities like developing plans and playbooks and conducting thorough post-breach investigations.
+Worst of all, many of them are not even monitoring their environments around-the-clock.
+SMBs aren’t quite as bad off as a guy changing all his passwords in the middle of the night, but this is a little too close for comfort.

 Insufficient resourcing is a critical gap